NMagpie/Dinning_Hall-api/README.md

 ## Configure

 ### To run project with and configure ins values, there is a config file named `configDH.txt`, where:
+### 1. Id of the restaurant (integer number) and name of the restaurant (e.g. 1 McDonald's)
-### 1. TimeUnits to run project with (written with capsLock, because represented as Enum TimeUnit in Java) e.g. MILLISECONDS, SECONDS, etc.
+### 2. TimeUnits to run project with (written with capsLock, because represented as Enum TimeUnit in Java) e.g. MILLISECONDS, SECONDS, etc.
+### 3. Free port to be reserved for this server.
-### 2. IP-address or URL of other side (Kitchen) with its port.
+### 4. IP-address or URL of other side (Kitchen) with its port.
 E.g. http://localhost:8080
+### 5. IP-address or URL of Food Ordering service with its port.
-### 3. Number of some units (In dinning hall, number of tables, number of waiters are just two times smaller than number of tables) as integer number
+### 6. Number of some units (In dinning hall, number of tables, number of waiters are just two times smaller than number of tables) as integer number

 ---